Tom Brady Says Age Catching Up With Him: ‘I Wouldn’t Say I’m A Spring Chicken Anymore’

 After missing nearly all of the 2008 season with a torn ACL, Brady has been an iron man of a quarterback, rarely missing any time as the New England Patriots have consistently been the top AFC contender.
 Brady is trying to lead his team to an NFL-record tying fourth consecutive Super Bowl berth, but much of it will rely on the health of the future Hall of Fame quarterback.

 This weekend, Brady will head to a venue where he has struggled as of late.
-Brady has had a difficult time at New Era Field in Buffalo, though, and told reporters this week that he anticipates it being a difficult environment.
+Brady has had a difficult time at New Era Field in Buffalo and told reporters this week that he anticipates it being a difficult environment.

 “It’s a great environment for football,” he said.
 “This will be the toughest game we’ve faced, and we’re going to have to play a great game.
 To go on the road is tough, and certainly early in the game, after their pregame tailgate when they’re a little fired up — they’re pretty loud.
 We’ve got to execute early.
 Starting fast, which we’ve actually done a good job with all year, is really important this week.”